29th July 2021

 You will get a separate voucher for each energy efficient home improvement.
 Vouchers are valid only for the home and the measure that you applied for.
-To qualify, at least one of your vouchers will be for a ‘primary’ measure:
+At least one of your vouchers must be for a ‘primary’ measure:

-You could apply for top-up insulation if you don’t already have the maximum recommended amount.
+You could apply for top-up insulation if you didn’t already have the maximum recommended amount.
 But the vouchers can’t be used to replace existing insulation or low-carbon heating.

 To have low-carbon heating installed, your home will need to have cavity or solid wall insulation and loft insulation (where applicable).
 You can have these installed as part of a package.

 Low-carbon heating must be for heating your home or domestic hot water and replace a fossil fuel system.
 You could not apply for vouchers for outdoor heating or swimming pools.